Current Students

 Graduation Date: 31/08/24

 Sintayehu Daba is a doctoral student in Rehabilitation Science, and he is a Mastercard Foundation Fellow.
 He is a faculty member at the University of Gondar, Ethiopia.
 He did his BSc degree in Occupational Health and Safety and his Master’s in Public Health at the University of Gondar.
 He has been working as a researcher and lecturer at the Department of Environmental and Occupational Health and Safety, Institute of Public Health in University of Gondar, Ethiopia.
 Sintayehu has been involved in different academic activities like teaching, research, community services and administrative positions.
 As PI or Co-investigator, he has carried out several research projects successfully at university and through third-party funded projects.
 He has always had an interest in the interdisciplinary projects and participated in different activities related to disability.
 He finds himself consistently engaged with the intersection of occupational health and chronic pain.
-Sintayehu believes that the MCF scholars’ program is a great opportunity to enrich his knowledge and professional outgrowth, thereby contribute to the improvement of rehabilitation service in Ethiopia and improve several dimensions of the health of people living with disabilities.
+Sintayehu believes that the Mastercard Foundation scholars’ program is a great opportunity to enrich his knowledge and professional outgrowth, thereby contribute to the improvement of rehabilitation service in Ethiopia and improve several dimensions of the health of people living with disabilities.
 To add a real contribution of knowledge in the field of rehabilitation science and add new knew knowledge to what has previously been known in this area, he really wants to carry out research work in the field of rehabilitation science.
 Hence, he strongly feels that this scholarship will facilitate both his short and long-term career aspirations, and the kind of training offered is compatible with his interests.
 Sintayehu believes that the collaboration between the University of Gondar and Queen’s University offers the opportunity to share experiences, exchange staff, advance knowledge and practice on rehabilitation science and create a platform to conduct collaborative research in the area of disability and inclusive education.
 The collaboration will also facilitate the University of Gondar staff’s capacity building and lay a foundation for the improvement of rehabilitation and inclusive education in Ethiopia.
 Hence, he strongly believes that the collaboration will bring a real change in the area mentioned.

 Sintayehu’s research focuses on assessing the effectiveness of multidisciplinary rehabilitation in patients with disability due to chronic low back pain in Ethiopia.
 He firmly believes that his work will lay a foundation for tailoring and successfully implementing multidisciplinary rehabilitation in the Ethiopian context.
 It has a significant impact on those at risk of significant limitations in their physical, mental, and or social functioning due to chronic low back pain and can achieve an independent and meaningful life.
 Moreover, his study will also help policymakers develop best practice clinical guidelines/policies and implementation for chronic low back pain rehabilitation in Ethiopia.
 His professional goals are to obtain a position in chronic disabilities management and utilize his knowledge and leadership skills to encourage and promote innovative ideas to advance the rehabilitation program in Ethiopia.
 After completing his PhD program, Sintayehu aims to teach, conduct research, and strengthen community-based rehabilitation programs through advanced research in Ethiopia.